joaofig/strat-group-split/README.md

 # strat-group-split
 Code to perform stratified split of grouped datasets into train and validation sets using optimization

+## Summary

+## Using the Code